Golden 1 Center: Naming rights

 On June 16, 2015, Sacramento-based Golden 1 Credit Union acquired naming rights for the arena at a cost of $120 million over 20 years, with an average annual value at $6 million, making it one of the largest naming rights deals for a single-tenant NBA arena.

 Accessibility and transportation

-It is estimated that 10–15% of visitors will walk, bike or take public transportation to Golden 1 Center events{.
+It is estimated that 10–15% of visitors will walk, bike or take public transportation to Golden 1 Center events.
 More than 13,500 parking spaces exist within ½ mile of the arena.
 Sacramento Regional Transit (RT) has five light rail stations in the vicinity, with the closest at 8th & K (also known as St. Rose of Lima Park Station).
 The Sacramento Valley Station, located at 4th and I Streets, offers Amtrak trains, RT trains and buses, and taxi service.

 Notable events

 Wrestling

 WWE has held multiple events at Golden 1 Center including No Mercy in 2016 and Hell in a Cell in 2019.
 The venue also hosts Raw and SmackDown as well.
+AEW held the post-Revolution Dynamite episode (and Rampage tapings as well) on March 8, 2023.

 Mixed martial arts

-On December 17, 2016 UFC on Fox: VanZant vs. Waterson took place at the Golden 1 Center and marked the first MMA event held within the arena.
+On December 17, 2016, UFC on Fox: VanZant vs. Waterson took place at Golden 1 Center and marked the first MMA event held within the arena.